LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			<li>Remove Salary (WIP)<br>
 				Given a month name (and a Year), its info are deleted (its expenses too).</li>
 			<li>Add Expense<br>
-			Given an amount, a description and a month, the expense is added (subtracted) to the Salary which has the same month.
+			Given an amount, a description, a month and an year, the expense is added (subtracted) to the Salary which has the same month and year.
 			<p align="center">
 					<img src="https://i.imgur.com/VQrM62u.png">
 				</p></li>
 			<li>Remove Expense <b>(WIP)</b><br>
 				Given a month name (and a Year), followed by an ID (visible in the Print), the specific expense is deleted.</li>
-			<li>Print all the months for the year:
+			<li>Print all the months for each year:
 			<p align="center">
 					<img src="https://i.imgur.com/giF6Zvc.png">
 				</p></li>